bashbaugh/flask-mysite/README.md

 # my website
-The python flask backend for my website (in early development) hopefully I will be able to publish this soon.
+The python flask backend for my website.

+This is no longer in development.
+See my new website at scitronboy.github.io